chrede88/home-ops/docs/setup.md

 --config-patch-control-plane @patches/vip.yaml \
 --config-patch-control-plane @patches/disable-cni-proxy.yaml
 ```
-One could ask why I'm seperating out the `dhcp` and `vip` patches, since all my nodes are control-plane it shouldn't make a difference.
+Here the `URL` should point to the IP of the VIP defined above.
+Port 6443 is default, unless you've changed it in another patch.
+Change the Kubernetes version to the lastest stable version unless you've a good reason not to!

+Notice that the last two patch are only applied to the `controlplane` configuration.
+This is not that important for me, as I only have controlplane nodes.
+But I might get some more nodes in the future, which then should only run as worker nodes.
+This is also why I'm seperating out the `dhcp` and `vip` patches.
 I do that simply because it then makes it easier to setup an additional worker node later if needed.

-The configuration files have now been generated😄🎉
+Executing the above command will generate the configuration files😄🎉
 Three files have been generated:
 - controlplane.yaml
 - worker.yaml